ST10483018/linthinkdesign/README.md

 # Change Log

 ## 1 Added Style sheet
-i added a style sheet and also linked it to my pages
+i added a style sheet and also linked it to my pages.

 ## 2 Added more content/information
-I have add one more image and more information to the about page
+I have add one more image and more information to the about page.

 ## 3 Adjusted iframe indentation
-I have corrected the indentation for the content in contact us
+I have corrected the indentation for the content in contact us.

 ## 4 Added a hero section
-I add a video to the hero section of my home page and postion the text next to it
+I add a video to the hero section of my home page and postion the text next to it.

 ## 5 Added new refreneces
 I used a seprate website to help guid me through with the colors and how to style the content and the website formate website.

+## 6 Installed jquery, link Javascript
+I installed Jquery and created the javascript file and linke it to my html files.

+## 7 Changed maps
+I removed the iframe and added a leaflet map for interactive map.

+## 8 Gallery Lightbox
+Changed the gallery to make the light box work.

+## Added search
+Added search to the service page and more content to search through.

 # References
 canva, 2025.
 Canva.
 [Online]